18 minutes read

 A public help center enables businesses to engage with customers and build strong relationships.
 Help Centers are a large part of customer service.
 Furthermore, the revenue generated by the organization is very much contingent on its customer support/help center.
 Help center design is also an essential attribute in customer support as an eye-catching design.
 Along with simple navigation, it grabs the attention of your current and future clients and builds confidence through its general view and usability.

+So, the equation is simple: you please the customer, and the customer returns the favor!
 Primarily, self-service has become one of the main Saas company's ways of providing customer support.
 Therefore, tutorials and technical troubleshooting are helpful for clients in understanding the product or service usage steps that are involved.
 Usually, they expect from help centers a clear, user-driven language, interaction, an engaging interface, sometimes a voice search, and, surely, easy-to-follow instructions.
+Finding a starting point when creating a help center or redesigning your existing one might be challenging.
+To that end, read about the essentials of designing a help center and the twenty help center designs to get some inspiration.

-Help Center Design Essentials and Designs to Get You Inspired
+Zendesk Help Center Design Essentials and Designs to Get You Inspired

 Designs for Help Centers

-Etsy Help Center
+1. Etsy Help Center

-• The first thing you see is a search bar;
+• The first thing you see is a search bar

-• Separate categories for different searches (i.e., one for sale and one for shopping);
+• Separate categories for different searches (i.e., one for sale and one for shopping)

-• The result page isn't endless and has clear pages, making it more digestible on smaller-screen devices;
+• The result page isn't endless and has clear pages, making it more digestible on smaller-screen devices

 • The cookie notification isn't intrusive and does not block the search bar.

-Etsy Help Center
+Etsy Zendesk Help Center Design2.
+Snapchat Support

 Notable implementations: